tjcreedy/tbaf-ml/README.md

 ```

 ### Calculate protein scale data
-As above for the reference data
+This is performed in exactly the same way as for the reference data above
 ```
 python3 applyscales.py --scales protscale.csv --readingframe 2 --maxcorrelation 0.95 --threads 10 --table 5 < ASVs.fasta > ASVs_protscale.csv
 ```